 Gun violence is an important issue faced by students in communities everywhere.
 You may be required to write various types of essays related to gun control, for example:

-- Comparing-&-contrasting gun control in the US versus other developed countries in your essay.
+- Comparing-&-contrasting gun control in the US versus other developed countries in your dissertation.

 - An informative essay, for example, the influence of the gun-lobby in policymaking.

 - The social and economic cost of gun violence.
 This is argumentative essay writing.

 - A definition essay, for example, the interpretation of the term “state militia.”